pendo-io/pendo-mobile-sdk/migration-docs/README.md

 # Migrating from version 2.x to version 3.x

+>[!NOTE]
+>Xamarin iOS and Xamarin Android are no longer supported in 3.x.
+Please use the SDK for MAUI or Xamarin Forms.
+This requires creating a new Pendo App and recapturing the app's Pages and Features.

 Follow our migration instructions to resolve breaking changes when upgrading from SDK version 2.x to version 3.x:

 - [Native Android](/migration-docs/android-2.x-to-3.x-migration.md)